Gilla (singer): History

 Gilla was discovered by German producer Frank Farian who got her signed to Hansa Records in 1974.
 After an unsuccessful German cover version "Mir ist kein Weg zu weit" of Marcella Bella's Italian hit single "Nessuno mai", Farian had her record a German disco version of Labelle's "Lady Marmalade".
 Despite being a modest hit (No. 24), it drew some media attention in Germany from being the first cover with the same explicit lyrics "Willst du mit mir schlafen gehn?"
-(Do You Want To Sleep With Me) (1975).
+(Do You Want to Sleep with Me) (1975).
 It was followed later in the year with "Tu es" (recorded in English as "Why Don't You Do It") which became Gilla's biggest hit, peaking at No. 10 in the German charts and giving Farian a commercial breakthrough as a producer.
 Gilla's debut LP, featuring a mix of disco, pop and schlager tracks, was released shortly after.

 In the summer of 1976, Gilla followed with the single, "Ich brenne" (I'm Burning), and re-recorded in English as "Help Help".
 It was a hit in Holland but fared less well in Germany.
 Farian remixed the track with his own vocals for Boney M.'s Take the Heat Off Me which replaced "Baby Do You Wanna Bump" in some territories.
 In early 1977, Gilla's second album Zieh mich aus (Undress Me) was released.
 Despite featuring German versions of Boney M.'s hit single "Sunny" and Bob Marley's "No Woman No Cry", it fared poorly.
 The album also included the German version of a future hit for Boney M., "Belfast" which was originally written years earlier for Boney M. member Marcia Barrett.

 Gilla's first international album was released in the summer of 1977.
 Entitled Help Help, it featured her previous English recordings like "Why Don't You Do It" and "Help Help" + their B-sides, as well as English versions of songs from Zieh mich aus.
 "Gentlemen Callers not Allowed" ("Herrn-Besuche nicht erlaubt") was released as a single and promoted with Boney M.'s charismatic male dancer Bobby Farrell on a few TV shows but it was still only a minor success.

 In January 1978, Gilla released a disco-rock cover of The American Breed's "Bend Me, Shape Me".
-The single was a No. 11 hit in Switzerland and 73 in Australia.
-It was decided to repackage the Help Help album with the inclusion of the new track and its B-side "The River Sings" ("Der Strom der Zeit") in May, entitled Bend Me, Shape Me.
+The single was a No. 11 hit in Switzerland and 73 in Australia, and she also performed it in a medley with Boney M. It was decided to repackage the Help Help album with the inclusion of the new track and its B-side "The River Sings" ("Der Strom der Zeit") in May, entitled Bend Me, Shape Me.
 Once again, it was only a minor seller.
 Singer Bruce Low released a big-selling German cover of Boney M.'s mega-hit "Rivers of Babylon" so Farian decided to have Gilla record a German cover of the follow-up single "Rasputin".
 Released in November 1978, it was a flop and not even included on the following compilation Star Discothek a few months later.